Day Trade Forex : Your Best Source For Educational Forex Information

 We would often favor clients who held their positions - we liked day trading accounts for their volume.

 Although we were a large investment bank, we hated scalpers and often tried to deter them from using us.
 Most retail market makers, I would imagine also -would have a hate towards scalpers, cause they would not be able to feed prices through to the client fast enough (since they are level 2 brokers - and receive the prices from interbanks then must pass them on to the client - making them a middle, middle man so to speak).
-This is probably why brokers like FXCM. etc place scalpers on manual execution - cause scalpers would take arbitrage opportunities from the real marketplace and play them against the price the broker is giving them.
+This is probably why brokers like IBFX. etc place scalpers on manual execution - cause scalpers would take arbitrage opportunities from the real marketplace and play them against the price the broker is giving them.

 The best place for scalpers is with ECN's perhaps.
 People who guarantee straight through processing.
-The only problem is most ECN's don't have dealing desks.

 The myths of brokers, feeding through clients the incorrect market prices in order to trigger stops - is quite preposterous.
 To be able to do that, would not only put the whole firm in disarray, because regulatory authorities not only from Australia (who are extremely tough), but from all around the world in exchanges we dealt in, would be on your case for fraud, misleading deception, and also theft against the client.
 ASIC in Australia, who is the main regulatory body, considers it a criminal act of theft, to deceive clients in terms of pricing.
 And rightly so.